by Dwayne Regehr

 The bottom of the excavated area should have a 2% slope so that it sheds water.
 This is a 2- to 3-inch drop across the width of our small patio.

-Your patio should be built on a 6" deep base of compacted 3/4" down limestone.
+Your patio should be built on a 6" to 8" deep base of compacted 3/4" down limestone.
 Whatever material you removed during excavation will now be replaced by a similar weight of crushed stone.

 Before you start hauling base stone, make sure the bottom of the excavated area is well compacted and cover the entire area with heavy grade geo-textile.